WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Introduction

-The main approach to solve the inconsistency problem is to utilize additional information to capture temporal relations between frames.
-Optical flow is widely used in several methods to warp a stylized frame to estimate the next stylized frame or it is fed to a network to generate flow on the target domain and compare it with the source domain~\cite{chen2017coherent, gao2018reconet, ruder2018artistic, huang2017real, gao2020fast, gupta2017characterizing}.
-However, there are two main problems in using optical flow; flow estimation is slow~\cite{chen2020optical, wang2020consistent1}; and there are no real world data sets available with ground truth flow labels.
+To address the inconsistency problem temporal relationships between frames should be captured by leveraging additional information.
+In some approaches, optical flow is used to warp a stylized frame to estimate the next stylized frame, or it is fed to a network to generate flow in the target domain and to compare it with the source domain~\cite{chen2017coherent, gao2018reconet, ruder2018artistic, huang2017real, gao2020fast, gupta2017characterizing}.
+However, flow estimation is slow~\cite{chen2020optical, wang2020consistent1}; and there are no real world data sets available with ground truth flow labels.
 Synthetic datasets introduce noise during training due to the domain gap~\cite{sintel, dosovitskiy2015flownet}, and thus cannot be utilized efficiently.

-Alternatively, specially designed temporal predictor networks~\cite{bansal2018recycle}, knowledge distillation~\cite{chen2020optical}, or feature transformations~\cite{li2019learning} are proposed to overcome inconsistency problem.
-Although these methods achieve on-par results, there are some flaws in their design which hinders their performance.
-For instance, ReCycleGan~\cite{bansal2018recycle} feeds input frames independently diminishing the performance of the model, and optical flow is still used to train the teacher model in flow distillation~\cite{chen2020optical}.
+Alternatively, specially designed temporal predictor networks~\cite{bansal2018recycle}, knowledge distillation~\cite{chen2020optical}, or feature transformations~\cite{li2019learning} have been proposed to address the inconsistency problem.
+Although these methods achieve on-par results, there are some flaws in their design hindering their performance.
+In ReCycleGan~\cite{bansal2018recycle} input frames are fed independently diminishing the performance of the model, and optical flow is still used to train the teacher model in flow distillation~\cite{chen2020optical}.

-Feature warping is an alternative approach to optical flow warping due to its efficiency and performance.
-Researchers utilize feature warping for pose estimation, object detection, classification, segmentation and tracking in videos~\cite{Bertasius_2020_CVPR, wu2021track, rafi2020self, bertasius2019learning}.
+An alternative to optical flow warping, offering better efficiency and performance, is the feature warping approach which has been recently utilized for pose estimation, object detection, segmentation and tracking in videos~\cite{Bertasius_2020_CVPR, wu2021track, rafi2020self, bertasius2019learning}.

-Inspired by the use of feature warping in detection tasks, our work pursuits the video counterpart by tackling unpaired video-to-video translation in a complex spatio-temporal context.
-Unlike previous methods that utilize optical flow or additional networks to ensure temporal consistency, our method integrates a feature warping network directly to the generator network.
-This simplifies the complicated architectures for video style transfer, in addition to faster train and test times.
-Also, its performance is on-par or better than the state-of-the-art methods.
+Inspired by the success of feature warping in other tasks, our work explores its application to unpaired video-to-video translation, addressing the challenges of complex spatio-temporal contexts.
+Unlike previous methods that rely on optical flow or additional networks to ensure temporal consistency, our approach integrates a feature warping network directly into the generator.
+This simplifies the complex architectures for video style transfer, while also resulting in faster training and testing times.
+Additionally, its performance is on par with or superior to state-of-the-art methods.